michael2012z/BitBible/markdown/KJV/files/Ps.md

 12. For it was not an enemy that reproached me; then I could have borne it: neither was it he that hated me that did magnify himself against me; then I would have hid myself from him:

-13. But it was thou, a man mine equal, my guide, and mine acquaintance.mine equal: Heb. according to my rank
+13. But it was thou, a man mine equal, my guide, and mine acquaintance.

-14. We took sweet counsel together, and walked unto the house of God in company.We…: Heb.
-Who sweetened counsel
+14. We took sweet counsel together, and walked unto the house of God in company.

-15. Let death seize upon them, and let them go down quick into hell: for wickedness is in their dwellings, and among them.hell: or, the grave
+15. Let death seize upon them, and let them go down quick into hell: for wickedness is in their dwellings, and among them.

 16. As for me, I will call upon God; and the Lord shall save me.